ChristalLewis/vm-remote-desktop/README.md

 <img src="http://i.imgur.com/UGf4YQE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 6. This process may take some time to create the resource group.
-When your screen looks like this (except with your chosen resource group name), your resource group is created and ready to use.
+When your screen looks like the picture above (except with your chosen resource group name), your resource group is created and ready to use.
 </p>
 <br />
 <p>